 Now that you've set the fonts for your app in the Branding tab, it's time to use them!
 You can select any component in your app that has configurable text, and in the left panel, below where you can set the text that displays, you will see a tool bar with an icon to add magic text, and a palette icon to open the Formatting Menu.

 Using formatting menu - When the formatting menu is open you'll be able to set the following:

 Here you can select for this text to use either your Heading Font or your Body Font

 Choose from options like Normal, Bold, and Extra Bold

 Note: Different Fonts have different weight options available to them.
 The options in this dropdown automatically change based on what font you have selected.

 Set the size of the text

 Choose whether the text is aligned left, right, or center

 Set the color for your text

 If you decide to change which fonts you are using in your app, you can do this by heading back to the Branding tab in the left toolbar.
-When you update either your Heading or Body font select, Adalo will automatically update all of the components in your app with the relevant new select.
-No need to go back to every single component in your app and update them one at time!
+When you update either your Heading or Body font, Adalo will automatically update all of the components in your app with the relevant new font.
+No need to go back to every single component in your app and update them one at a time!